-This is what you get with a ramshackle empire with two capital cities, its population comprising Catholics, Protestants, Jews, Orthodox Christians and Muslims, Germans, Magyars, Latins, Roma and Slavs speaking about a dozen languages, broken down into beer drinkers, slivovitz lovers, Muslim teetotalers, wine heads and vodka hounds.
+This was to be expected in a ramshackle empire with two capital cities, its population comprising Catholics, Protestants, Jews, Orthodox Christians and Muslims, Germans, Magyars, Latins, Roma and Slavs speaking about a dozen languages, broken down into beer drinkers, slivovitz lovers, Muslim teetotalers, wine heads and vodka hounds.
 And for all of them Trieste was their gateway to the sea.

 After more small talk she suddenly leaned forward with the urgent sincerity of the drinker who’s passed that evening’s point of no return, and asked: “But why are you in Trieste?”

-The clear inference was that nobody hits Trieste without a pressing reason to do so.
-People pass through Trieste to and from Austria and the Balkans.
-They visit Trieste on business.
+The clear inference was that nobody visits Trieste without a pressing reason to do so. you pass through Trieste to and from Austria and the Balkans.
+You visit Trieste on business.
 But who spends hours and hours on planes to visit Trieste and nowhere else?

 Before we could answer she announced she was a coroner, and that she was also a typical Triestina.
 In her case this meant she was half-Italian, a quarter Austrian and a quarter Slovenian.